adar5h/adar5h/README.md

 ### Hi there 👋

-A final year MCA Student from Chandigarh University.
-Currently working on DSA and Web Dev.
+A Software Dev with a knack and passion for problem solving.

 Have a look at my <a href="https://adar5h.github.io/">Portfolio</a>